top of page

 Home: Overview

-The Tomazou lab, at the St. Anna Children's Cancer Research Institute in the medical hub of Vienna, aims to establish an epigenome-based precision medicine program for pediatric sarcomas.
+The Tomazou lab is based at the St. Anna Children's Cancer Research Institute in the medical hub of Vienna.

 For more details on published work, please also see our publications.